-11 The Maintenance Service Limits that correspond to the Schematic Design are shown in the Schematic Design Map in the RIDs.
-The Maintenance Service Limits does not include areas 12 13 that third parties agree to maintain as stated in the third party agreements.
-The Maintenance 14 Service Limits for the Maintenance Period must be as shown on the Final Design Documents as 15 described in Section GP 110.10 of the TPs; and as updated during the Maintenance Period.

-16 Developer shall establish and maintain an organization that effectively manages all 17 Maintenance Services Work in a manner set forth in the approved Maintenance Management 18 Plan (MMP) and the requirements of the TPs.
-Developer shall:

-- 19 A. Establish a maintenance organization, including management, coordination, reporting, 20 Inspection.
-Surveillance, design, construction, documentation, quality. traffic 21 management, maintenance and repairs functions. - 22 B. Prepare and update the MMP, including supplementary plans as required in Section MR 400.2.1 of the TPs as elements of the Project Management Plan as set forth in Section 23 24 GP 110.04 of the TPs. - 25 C. Provide an annual report on all Maintenance Services Work that is compatible with 26 ADOT maintenance management systems.
-27 - D. Participate in annual review of Maintenance Services Work jointly with ADOT. - E. As part of the Handback Requirements, Developer shall submit a Handback condition report and Handback transition plan to ADOT for approval in ADOT's good faith discretion. - F. Deliver the Project at the end of the Maintenance Period in the condition required by the Contract Documents. - G. Provide evidence of insurance coverage and bonds for Maintenance Services Work in accordance with Section 10.4 of the Agreement. - 35 H. Provide and maintain a secure web-accessible database of Elements, Maintenance Services Work, asset condition, and other pertinent information.
-36 - 37 I. Conduct periodic Inspections and Surveillance of Project and Elements within the 38 Project as set forth in Section MR 400.3 of the TPs and in Attachment 500-1 of the TPs. - J. Respond to Notifications from ADOT and other entities regarding Project deficiencies.
-39 - 40 K. Make Emergency repairs, temporary repairs, and permanent repairs to the Project in accordance with Contract Documents.
-41 42 - L. Perform Capital Asset Replacement Work. - 43 M. Minimize the risk of damage, disturbance, or destruction of third-party property during the performance of Maintenance Services Work.
-44 - N. Coordinate with and permit ADOT and others with statutory duties or functions in relation to the Project to perform such duties and functions.
+- 11 The Schematic Design identifies the Maintenance Service Limits assuming no changes or - 12 additions to the Schematic ROW.
+The Maintenance Service Limits shall be adjusted to - 13 encompass changes or additions to the Schematic ROW.
+The Maintenance Service Limits do - 14 not include areas that the City of Phoenix agrees to maintain as stated in the third party - 15 agreements.
+The Maintenance Service Limits for the Maintenance Period must be as shown on - the Final Design Documents as described in Section GP 110.10 of the TPs; and as updated - 17 during the Maintenance Period. - 18 Developer shall establish and maintain an organization that effectively manages all - 19 Maintenance Services in a manner set forth in the approved Maintenance Management Plan - 20 (MMP) and the requirements of the TPs.
+Developer shall: - A. Establish a maintenance organization, including management, coordination, reporting, Inspection, Surveillance, design, construction, documentation, quality, traffic management, maintenance and repairs functions. - B. Prepare and update the MMP, including supplementary plans as required in Section MR 400.2.1 of the TPs as elements of the Project Management Plan as set forth in Section GP 110.04 of the TPs. - C. Provide an annual report on all Maintenance Services that is compatible with ADOT maintenance management systems. - D. Participate in annual review of Maintenance Services jointly with ADOT. - E. As part of the Handback Requirements, Developer shall submit a Handback condition report and Handback transition plan to ADOT for approval in ADOT's good faith discretion. - F. Deliver the Project at the end of the Maintenance Period in the condition required by the Contract Documents. - G. Provide evidence of insurance coverage and bonds for Maintenance Services in accordance with the Agreement. - H. Provide and maintain a secure web-accessible database of Elements, Maintenance Services, asset condition, and other pertinent information. - I. Conduct periodic Inspections and Surveillance of Project and Elements within the Project as set forth in Section MR 400.3 of the TPs and in TP Attachment 500-1. - J. Respond to Notifications from ADOT and other entities regarding Project deficiencies. - K. Make Emergency repairs, temporary repairs, and permanent repairs to the Project in accordance with the Contract Documents. - 44 L. Perform Capital Asset Replacement Work.

-- O. Perform routine and preventative maintenance, systematic Inspections, and Surveillance 2 of the Project. - P. Perform Maintenance Services Work in accordance with the provisions of MMP and the Contract Documents. - Q. Perform periodic sweeping and litter removal. - 6 R. Provide location information to others in the Project regarding subsurface Elements 7 through the "Arizona 811" utility locates program.
-8 - S. Maintain a current record drawing set accurately describing the Project in accordance with Section GP 110 of the TPs. - 10 T. Participate in joint Inspections/Surveillance with ADOT or other jurisdictions' personnel 11 as reasonably required by ADOT. - 12 U. Provide qualified field and supervisory personnel to perform the Inspections, specialty 13 Inspections, Maintenance Services Work, Capital Asset Replacement Work, and all 14 required related activities. - V. Promptly investigate reports or complaints received from all sources. - 16 In carrying out the Maintenance Services Work, where there is a requirement for design, 17 Developer shall ensure that the Project is restored either to the original design used for the 18 construction of the Project, or to a different design that must be in accordance with the Contract - 19 Documents.
+- M. Minimize the risk of damage, disturbance, or destruction of third-party property during the performance of Maintenance Services. - N. Coordinate with ADOT and others with statutory duties or functions in relation to the Project, and permit ADOT and such other parties to perform such duties and functions. - O. Perform routine and preventative maintenance, systematic Inspections, and Surveillance of the Project. - P. Perform Maintenance Services in accordance with the provisions of MMP and the Contract Documents. - Q. Perform periodic sweeping and litter removal. - 10 R. Provide location information to others in the Project regarding subsurface Elements through the "Arizona 811" utility locates program. - S. Maintain a current record drawing set accurately describing the Project in accordance with Section GP 110 of the TPs. - T. Participate in joint Inspections/Surveillance with ADOT or other jurisdictions' personnel as reasonably required by ADOT. - U. Provide qualified field and supervisory personnel to perform the Inspections, specialty Inspections, Maintenance Services, Capital Asset Replacement Work, and all required related activities. - V. Promptly investigate reports or complaints received from all sources. - 20 In carrying out the Maintenance Services, where there is a requirement for design, Developer - shall ensure that the Project is restored either to the original design used for the construction of - the Project, or to a different design that must be in accordance with the Contract Documents.